 Aspartame is one of the most thoroughly studied food ingredients ever, with more than 200 scientific studies supporting its safety.
 In addition to the Food and Drug Administration (FDA), the Joint Expert Committee on Food Additives (JECFA) of the World Health Organization and Food and Agriculture Organization, the Scientific Committee on Food of the European Union (SCF), and regulatory agencies in more than 100 countries have reviewed aspartame and found it to be safe for use.

 Consumer research shows that low- and reduced-calorie foods and beverages have become part of the lifestyle of millions of men and women who want to stay in better overall health, control their weight, or simply enjoy the many low- or reduced-calorie products available.
 Currently, aspartame is found in more than 6,000 products and is consumed by over 200 million people around the world.

-Robyn Flipse, MS. MA, RDN Consultant to the Calorie Control Council It’s that time of year when our homes and offices become filled with an …Read More »
+Robyn Flipse, MS. MA, RDN Consultant to the Calorie Control Council The global population is aging at a faster rate than ever before in human …Read More »